junghanan/junghanan.github.io/README.txt

 Welcome to my porfolio page!

-The <a href= "https://junghanan.github.io/">website </a> is where I display my previous projects/experiences and education/certifications.
+The <a href="https://junghanan.github.io/"> website </a> is where I display my previous projects/experiences and education/certifications.

 Link